Day Five – For the Grace of being overcome by the Fire of God’s Love

 O my beloved Christ, crucified by love, I would like to be a bride for your heart.
 I would like to cover you with glory, I would like to love you… unto death.
 I feel my powerlessness, however, and I ask you to clothe me with yourself, to identify my soul with all the movements of your soul, to defeat me, to overwhelm me, to substitute yourself for me, that my life might be but the radiation of your Life.
 Come into me as Adorer, as Healer, as Savior.
 O Eternal Word, Word of my God, I want to spend my life listening to you, I want to be completely docile, ready to learn everything from you.
 Then, through all nights, all voids, all weakness, I want to fixate on you always and to remain under your great light.
 O My beloved Star, fascinate me so that I would not be able to forsake your shining light.

-O Consuming Flame, Spirit of love, come over me until my soul is rendered into an incarnation of the Word; may I be for Him another humanity in which he renews His whole Mystery.
+O Consuming Flame, Spirit of love, come over me until my soul is render into an incarnation of the Word; may I be for Him another humanity in which he renews His whole Mystery.

 And you, O Father, bend over your little creature, cover her with your shadow, and see in her only the Beloved in whom You are well-pleased.

-O my Three, my All, my Beatitude, Infinite Solitude, Immensity in which I lose myself, I surrender myself as prey.
+O my Three, my All, my Beatitude, Infinite Solitude, Immensity in which I loose myself, I surrender myself as prey.
 Bury yourself in me in order that I might bury myself in you, while waiting to contemplate in your light the immeasurable depths of your grandeur.